Lalithsai-ayyankula/Lalithsai-ayyankula/README.md

 </div>

 <blockquote align="center">
-📌 Free public stat services can occasionally rate-limit or go down — if a widget above shows broken, just refresh after a minute.
+📌 The public github-readme-stats.vercel.app instance has been intermittently paused/rate-limited since early 2026 — if the analytics cards above show broken, that's the shared service, not this file.
+Consider self-hosting your own instance for reliability (fork anuraghazra/github-readme-stats → deploy to your own Vercel).
 </blockquote>

 <br/>